open-cluster-management-io/policy-collection/CONTRIBUTING.md

 You can use a policy from the [`policy-collection/stable` folder](https://github.com/open-cluster-management/policy-collection/tree/main/stable), or create your own policy using the product policy framework.
 For more information, see _Policy overview_ in the [Red Hat Advanced Cluster Management for Kubernetes documentation](https://access.redhat.com/documentation/en-us/red_hat_advanced_cluster_management_for_kubernetes/2.1/html/security/security#policy-overview).
 Use [NIST Special Publication 800-53](https://nvd.nist.gov/800-53/Rev4) to determine the correct NIST 800-53 Control Family for the policy.

-Start with creating your own fork and clone the `policy-collection` repo for your local environment by running the following command: `git clone https://github.com/<your-username>/policy-collection.git`
+Start with creating your own fork and clone the `policy-collection` repository for your local environment by running the following command: `git clone https://github.com/<your-username>/policy-collection.git`

-For more information, see [GitHub documentation](https://docs.github.com/en/free-pro-team@latest/github/getting-started-with-github/fork-a-repo) to learn how to fork repos.
+For more information, see [GitHub documentation](https://docs.github.com/en/free-pro-team@latest/github/getting-started-with-github/fork-a-repo) to learn how to fork repositories.

 ## Contributing a custom policy